-: Tell us about yourself.
+: Tell us a few things about yourself!

 : Tell us a little about yourself.